 - The I-75 business loops in southern Georgia, which connect to and supplement U.S. 41 through towns such as Tifton and Cordele.

-- The I-80 business loops in Nebraska, which connect to and supplement U.S. 30 through towns such as Sidney.
+- The former I-80 business loop in Nebraska, which connected to and supplemented U.S. 30 through the city of Sidney.

 Business Loop Freeways.
 With the designation of Business Loop I-80 in Sacramento in 1981, the fifth type of business connection was created: the business loop freeway.
-There are currently three of them: Business Loop I-40 in Winston-Salem, North Carolina, Business Loop I-80 in Sacramento, California, and Business Loop I-85 in Spartanburg, South Carolina.
+There are currently four of them: Business Loop I-40 in Winston-Salem, North Carolina, Business Loop I-80 in Sacramento, California, and Business Loop I-85 in both Greensboro, North Carolina and Spartanburg, South Carolina.
 The Business I-495 Spur Freeway into Lowell, Massachusetts, is a decommissioned business spur freeway from Interstate 495 and U.S. 3 into the city.

 - Business I-20 Spur from the I-20/95 junction into Florence, South Carolina.